yyin-dev/MIT6.828/labNotes/lab1/lab1.md

 The code in `monitor.c` is easy.
 For `kdebug.c`, I cannot figured out `stabs[lline].n_desc`.
 But I think this's fine as I know the idea.

 This achieves full score for Lab1.

+## Summary

+Part1 talks about physical address space layout and how BIOS works to load boot loader into memory at `0x7c00`.

+Part2 talks about how boot loader switches from 16-bit real mode to 32-bit protected mode, and load kernel from disk into physical memory.
+Make sure you understand `boot/boot.S` and `boot/main.c`.
+It also mentions link address, load address, ELF format,  basic usage of `objdump`.

+Part3 talks about the starting code of kernel. `kern/entry.S` firstly sets up hardware-supported virtual memory, switches to use virtual memory by setting %cr0, and jumps to C code.
+Then we see how formatted printing is implemented and how kernel stack is configured.
+We familarize ourselves with x86 calling convention by implementing the `backtrace` command.